5arimNadeem/Library-Management-System/README.md

 -Library.java

 1.Book.java
-The Book class represents a book entity within the Library Management System.
-It encapsulates information about a book, including its name, author, and price.

 Attributes:
 • bookName: A string representing the name of the book.
 • bookAuthor: A string representing the author of the book.